SYEDZUHAIR786-GITH/MSME/README.md

 - Works completely offline

 ## Live Demo
-[🔗 Click here](https://your-username.github.io/website-generator/) — replace with your GitHub Pages link
+[🔗 Click here](https://zuhairshah.github.io/MSME/) — View the live demo

 ## License
 MIT – use it freely for your projects!